XTB

 - No minimum deposit

-- Outstanding educational content
+- Strong educational content and market analysis

 Cons